All Episodes

 He hasn't heard anything yet.

-He knows that his petition is there.
+He knows that his petition is there and he's being held.

-And I mean, that first they tried to accuse him of, you know, taking photographs, uh rumored that we're possibly gonna end up with like the Russians, and then they figured out that that wasn't true at all.
+And I mean, at first, they tried to accuse him of, you know, taking photographs, rumored that we're possibly going to end up with like the Russians.

-Uh, and so they pushed forward with a prosecution right around the same time, they dropped everything on Hillary.
+Right around the same time, they dropped everything on Hillary.

 So this is a very serious matter.

-And think about the price that Sassier paid, and at that time it was legal to have, you know, their cell phones on the submarines, and like many young men, many who were his friends, who also took pictures of themselves on the submarine, you know, where they were working, um, were not charged with anything.
+And like many young men, many who were his friends, who also took pictures of themselves on the submarine, you know, where they were working, were not charged with anything.

 In fact, they had a little slap on the hand and were fined.

-And uh what we see with Hillary Clinton is the fact that she just kind of walked away from this and never had a good explanation.
+And what we see with Hillary Clinton is the fact that she just kind of walked away from this and never had a good explanation.

 We know that there were FBI agents that were screaming mad about this.